awsdocs/amazon-chime-administration-guide/doc_source/purchase-chime.md

 # Purchase Amazon Chime<a name="purchase-chime"></a>

 With Amazon Chime usage\-based pricing, you only pay for users that host meetings, on the days that the meetings are hosted\.
 Meeting attendees and chat users are not charged\.
-For more information, see [Plans and pricing](https://aws.amazon.com/chime/pricing)\.
+For more information on pricing and how to upgrade to Pro, see [Plans and pricing](https://aws.amazon.com/chime/pricing)\.

 With Pro permissions, users can act as meeting hosts\.
 You are only charged for a user if they host a meeting that meets one or more of the following criteria:
 + The meeting is scheduled\.